Surfing in Shellharbour

 Two of the most famous breaks are virtually side by side in the beautiful , a designated National Surfing Reserve.
 Killalea Beach (locals call it ‘The Farm’) is on the northern end of the reserve and faces southeast, while Minnamurra Beach (known locally as ‘Mystics’) is at the southern end.

 Killalea also delivers out of the surf, with nature walks through rainforest, panoramic coastal views and picnic areas with barbecues.
 During whale watching season (May to November) you might even be able to spot migrating humpbacks as they cruise by.

-There are more unspoilt beaches along the gorgeous Shellharbour coastline where you can enjoy surfing and bodyboarding.
+There are other excellent beaches along the Shellharbour coastline where you can go for a body surf, a leisurely swim, bodyboarding or surfing.
 Warilla Beach curves 2km from Windang Island, near Lake Illawarra’s mouth, to Barrack Point.
-You’ll find a quality left-hand wave on the south side of Windang Island.
+You’ll find a quality left-hand break on the south side of Windang Island.